desmond-gray/CLIM680-Project/index.md

 ## Introduction

-My initial proposal was to comparie the difference between coarse GPCP precipitation data from stations and satellites with higher resolution ERA5 data that has been processed through a model.
+My initial proposal was to compare the difference between coarse GPCP precipitation data from stations and satellites with higher resolution ERA5 data that has been processed through a model.
 I will be comparing the grids to show how the points differ when calculating climatology and anomalies.
 Due to covering such a small area, using the low resolution GPCP dataset did not make sense.
 Therefore, I have shifted my focus to analysing total precipitation in Virginia due to it being the region most relevant to our class.
 I will assess